benhowell/benhowell.github.com/_drafts/invocation-matters.md

 From the Latin verb invocare "to call on, invoke, to give".
 </p>
   <p>
   Function invocation is such a fundamental exercise in our daily programming lives that we barely give it a second thought.
-That is, until we have to.
-Issues such as scalability and concurrency, amongst others, sometimes force us to look for alternatives to the regular <span markdown="span">`X.call(Y)`</span> way of doing things.
+That is, unless we have to.
+Issues such as scalability, portability, modularity and concurrency, amongst others, sometimes force us to look for alternatives to the regular <span markdown="span">`X.call(Y)`</span> way of doing things.
 Indeed some libraries and languages actually force us to do so.
   </p>
   <p>
-  In this article, we'll take a look the following invocation patterns and outline the pros and cons of each:
+  In this article, we'll take a look the following patterns and outline the pros and cons of each:
   <ul>
   <li>Plain Old Function Call</li>
   <li>Observer Pattern and Observables</li>